William McKinley: Inauguration and appointments

-Maine Representative Nelson Dingley Jr. was McKinley's choice for Secretary of the Treasury; he declined it, preferring to remain as chairman of the Ways and Means Committee.
+Maine Representative Nelson Dingley Jr. was McKinley's choice for Secretary of the Treasury; he declined it, preferring to remain chairman of the Ways and Means Committee.
 Charles Dawes, who had been Hanna's lieutenant in Chicago during the campaign, was considered for the Treasury post but by some accounts Dawes considered himself too young.
 Dawes eventually became Comptroller of the Currency; he recorded in his published diary that he had strongly urged McKinley to appoint as secretary the successful candidate, Lyman J. Gage, president of the First National Bank of Chicago and a Gold Democrat.
 The Navy Department was offered to former Massachusetts Congressman John Davis Long, an old friend from the House, on January 30, 1897.
-Although McKinley was initially inclined to allow Long to choose his own assistant, there was considerable pressure on the President-elect to appoint Theodore Roosevelt, head of the New York City Police Commission and a published naval historian.
-McKinley was reluctant, stating to one Roosevelt booster, "I want peace and I am told that your friend Theodore is always getting into rows with everybody."
+McKinley was initially inclined to allow Long to choose his own assistant, but there was considerable pressure on him to appoint Theodore Roosevelt, head of the New York City Police Commission and a published naval historian.
+McKinley was reluctant, telling one Roosevelt booster, "I want peace and I am told that your friend Theodore is always getting into rows with everybody."
 Nevertheless, he made the appointment.

 In addition to Sherman, McKinley made one other ill-advised Cabinet appointment, that of Secretary of War, which fell to Russell A. Alger, former general and Michigan governor.
 Competent enough in peacetime, Alger proved inadequate once the conflict with Spain began.
 With the War Department plagued by scandal, Alger resigned at McKinley's request in mid-1899.
-Vice President Hobart, as was customary at the time, was not invited to Cabinet meetings.
-However, he proved a valuable adviser both for McKinley and for his Cabinet members.
+Vice President Hobart, as was customary at the time, was not invited to Cabinet meetings, but proved a valuable adviser both for McKinley and for his Cabinet members.
 The wealthy Vice President leased a residence close to the White House; the two families visited each other without formality, and the Vice President's wife, Jennie Tuttle Hobart, sometimes substituted as Executive Mansion hostess when Ida McKinley was unwell.
 For most of McKinley's administration, George B. Cortelyou served as his personal secretary.
 Cortelyou, who served in three Cabinet positions under Theodore Roosevelt, became a combination press secretary and chief of staff to McKinley.